Listen in as Zenobia shares how she found the support and strength she needed.

 Hadley

-I Found the Support I Needed
+I found the support I needed

-Douglas: Hello, and welcome to the Insights and Sound Bites podcast, where people facing vision loss share insights about what has helped them cope and adjust.
+Marc: This is Hadley’s Insights and Sound Bites, where people facing vision loss share what has helped them cope and adjust.

 Zenobia Carson: My name is Zenobia Carson.
 I live in Brooklyn Park, Minnesota.
 I'm originally from Chicago, Illinois.
 Born and raised.